 In addition to different libraries, frameworks, and platforms, you may also need a large database of images to train and test your model.

 There are several open databases containing millions of tagged images that you can use for training your custom machine learning applications and algorithms.
-ImageNet and Pascal VOC are among the most popular free databases for image processing.
+ImageNet, Pascal VOC, MNIST, and MS COCO are among the most popular free databases for image processing.